-Specify how providers are paid for the services (if any) not included in the State's contract with managed entities. care ppe endix I: Financial Accountability I-3: Payment (3 of 7) c.
+Specify how providers are paid for the services (if any) not included in the State's contract with man entities. aged care ◇ pp endix I: Financial Accountability I-3: Payment (3 of 7) c.
 Supplemental or Enhanced Payments.
-Section 1902(a)(30) requires that payments for services be consistent efficiency, economy, and quality of care.
-Section 1903(a)(1) provides for Federal financial participation to State expenditures for services under an approved State plan/waiver.
-Specify whether supplemental or enhanced pay are made.
-Select one : tes for No. The State does not make supplemental or enhanced payments for waiver services.
-Yes.
+Section 1902(a)(30) requires that payments for services be consefficiency, economy, and quality of care.
+Section 1903(a)(1) provides for Federal financial participation to expenditures for services under an approved State plan/waiver.
+Specify whether supplemental or enhance are made.
+Select one: to States for No. The State does not make supplemental or enhanced payments for waiver services. ○ Yes.
 The State makes supplemental or enhanced payments for waiver services.
-Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services which these payments are made; (b) the types of providers to which such payments are made; (c) the sour non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receiv supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the State Upon request, the State will furnish CMS with detailed information about the total amount of supplementation enhanced payments to each provider type in the waiver. ce of the e the to CMS ^
+Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver ser which these payments are made; (b) the types of providers to which such payments are made; (c) the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to r supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the Upon request, the State will furnish CMS with detailed information about the total amount of supple enhanced payments to each provider type in the waiver. e source of the receive the State to CMS